CP1401/Practicals/prac_04/README.md

 again.
 There may be other ways, but the general patterns are usually the best in most situations.
 Pay attention to patterns like this!

+Here is our standard error-checking (while loop) pattern:

 ```
 get input